Manufactured in USA

 Research Use Only

-The BPC-157 + TB-500 blend combines two synthetic peptides studied for their regenerative properties.
-BPC-157 is known for its potential effects on cellular protection, structural repair, and inflammation modulation, while TB-500 (a fragment of Thymosin Beta-4) is associated with tissue healing, angiogenesis, and improved flexibility of muscle and connective tissue.
-Together, they may provide complementary support for recovery and repair in laboratory and animal models.
+The BPC-157 + TB-500 blend combines two synthetic peptides studied for their signaling pathway interactions.
+BPC-157 is known for its potential effects on molecular signaling, structural remodeling, and cytokine modulation, while TB-500 (a fragment of Thymosin Beta-4) is associated with epithelial modeling, angiogenesis, and extracellular matrix dynamics.
+Together, they may provide complementary activity across multiple pathways in controlled experimental settings.

-The concept of the BPC-157 + TB-500 blend stems from parallel lines of peptide research tracing back to foundational discoveries in regenerative biology.
-BPC-157, deriving from a natural protein fragment in gastric tissue, was first synthesized to investigate its protective and reparative effects on gastrointestinal and musculoskeletal systems.
-Meanwhile, Thymosin β-4 (Tβ4)—and its synthetic fragment TB-500—originated from the discovery of thymosins in the 1960s by Allan L. Goldstein and colleagues, leading to interest in Tβ4’s role in wound healing and tissue regeneration.
+The concept of the BPC-157 + TB-500 blend stems from parallel lines of peptide research tracing back to foundational discoveries in molecular biology.
+BPC-157, deriving from a natural protein fragment in gastric tissue, was first synthesized to investigate its signaling and remodeling effects on structural and epithelial systems.
+Meanwhile, Thymosin β-4 (Tβ4)—and its synthetic fragment TB-500—originated from the discovery of thymosins in the 1960s by Allan L. Goldstein and colleagues, leading to interest in Tβ4's role in extracellular matrix dynamics and pathway modeling.

 BPC-157 Structure